JRMeyer/cv-target-segment-data-splits/README.md

 # Better Data Splits for Target Segments

+This repo only contains text data.
+You can download the corresponding audio for Mozilla's Common Voice Target Segments Corpus here [[1](https://commonvoice.mozilla.org/en/datasets)].

-The original release of `train.tsv`, `dev.tsv`, and `test.tsv` data splits for Common Voice's Target Segments corpus [[1](https://commonvoice.mozilla.org/en/datasets)] had a bug, and they're not very useful as-is.
+The original release of `train.tsv`, `dev.tsv`, and `test.tsv` data splits for the corpus had a bug, and they're not very useful as-is.
 Thankfully, it's easy to generate better data splits using the `CorporaCreator` tool [[2](https://github.com/mozilla/CorporaCreator)]!

 This repo contains better data splits for this release of the Target Segments corpus.
 The Common Voice team already knows about the bug and will be re-packaging a release when they can (they've got a very full plate at the moment).